 What else do you get for the price?

 If Resume Genius only offered resumes, then it would be difficult to recommend it for the price.
-However, while resumes are what made this service famous, resumes aren’t all that it provides; it also claims to offer resume reviews and personalized job searches.
+However, while resumes are what made this service famous, resumes aren’t all that it provides; it also claims to offer resume reviews and personalized dream job searches.
 The fact that Resume Genius offers reviews might be the more valuable service.
 Job searching is an anxious time, and if you don’t have many friends or family members willing (or able) to give you good advice about your career, then you may wonder if you’re doing everything right.
 Resume Genius apparently provides this service through one-on-one career counselors available online.

 That said, many schools provide this service, too.
 Career centers at colleges and universities often welcome alumni, and even high school career counselors will sometimes make time for alumni.
 If you’ve never had higher education, you could even try reaching out to a community college.
 As public institutions, they may be either willing to help or to point you toward someone who can.